 If a software team follows the agile method accurately, they should find it easier to make decisions that result in better software development overall.

-Focusing on the work that really matters: By creating frequent feedback loops — either testing with end-users or amongst stakeholders — agile teams can confidently prioritize the products, features and builds that matter to users and the wider business strategy.
+For larger organizations, agile can make it easier for product, engineering, design, and leadership teams to stay aligned as priorities change.
+By creating frequent feedback loops — either testing with end-users or amongst stakeholders — agile teams can confidently prioritize the products, features and builds that matter to users and the wider business strategy.
 This may mean reshuffling priority tasks, switching strategic focus or dropping activities altogether.